District Heating Frequently Asked Questions

 - Heat suppliers must sell the heat to final customers

-However, as of December 2018, there is no regulator for heating networks, as there is for electric and gas networks (Ofgem), meaning consumers on a District Heat Network have less security than traditional gas and electric consumers.
-This means there is no ombudsman to receive complaints, which can discourage consumers from connecting to a heating network.
+Until recently, there was no regulator for heating networks, as there was for electric and gas networks (Ofgem), meaning consumers on a District Heat Network had less security than traditional gas and electric consumers.
+This meant there was no ombudsman to receive complaints, which might have discouraged consumers from connecting to a heating network.
+However, the Government announced in December 2021 that it had appointed Ofgem as the heat networks regulator for Great Britain to ensure consumers receive a fair price and reliable supply of heat as we make the transition to net-zero.

 Support for the district heating sector.